Inbibo/adonisfx_docs/docs/documentation/maya/ui_overview.md

 #### Deformers

 Option boxes might be used for deformer creation.
-Openning an auxiliar window that will allow us, other than providing a custom name for the deformer, the possibility to customize generic solver parameters.
+Openning an auxiliar window with the possibility to, other than providing a custom name for the deformer, provide customized generic solver parameters.

 <figure markdown>
   ![AdonisFX AdnSkin Deformer Creator](images/adn_skin_deformer_creator.png){width=50%}